-SPEC Retreat Centre is located on a beautiful plot of land in the village of Pinner.
-The area was historically called Waxwell Farm, and consists of 7 acres of garden; the SPEC community house (Waxwell House); and the Residential Complex, which was recently opened in October 2017.
+SPEC Retreat Centre is located on a beautiful plot of land in the village of Pinner, in north London.
+The area was historically called Waxwell Farm, and consists of excellent retreat facilities, including: seven acres of garden; the SPEC community house (Waxwell House); and the Residential Complex, which was recently opened in October 2017.

 The Rotunda is a lovely round building adjacent to Waxwell House.
-It was originally built in 1963 and renovated in 2017.
+It was originally built in 1963 and was recently renovated in 2017.
 The Rotunda is a spacious round hall, with an abundance of natural light.
 It is used both as retreat space and it can also be converted into a venue for activities and entertainment.
-You can find more information about the Rotunda here.

 SPEC is set in approximately 7 acres of undulating grounds that range from manicured lawns and diverse flower-beds to more ‘wilderness’ areas with wild plants and abundant wildlife.
 Considering we’re only in Zone 5 of Greater London, the grounds are an impressive amount of space for exploring, playing, and finding secluded corners to simply be with God.